 Breakfast is served on the patio or around the communal dining table.
-The emphasis is on good quality local and home made produce, and typically includes fresh fruit, bread and pastries, ham, cheeses and eggs.
-Dinners can also be arranged (4 people minimum).
+The emphasis is on good quality local and home made produce, and typically includes fresh fruit, local bread, serrano ham, cheeses and eggs.
+We also offer dinner on Monday nights when things tend to be a bit quieter in the town.
+Please ask for more details.

-There’s a rich local culinary tradition and dishes include Porra Archidonesa – a delicious tomato based dish – porrilla de setas – mixed wild mushrooms – or papandujas de bacalao – cod balls dressed in sugar cane honey.
+There’s a rich local culinary tradition in this region and dishes include Porra Archidonesa – a delicious tomato based dish – porrilla de setas – mixed wild mushrooms – or mini papanduas de bacalao – cod balls dressed in sugar cane honey.
 Molletes, hand made bread rolls, drizzled in olive oil are perfect for breakfast and for an afternoon snack the local convent sell homemade biscuits and cakes.

 Archidona has a good selection of traditional Spanish eateries and an evening out is on the door step.
-Remember, the Spanish way of life sees people eating a lot later than some other countries, so where possible it’s always advisable to eat after 9.30pm to avoid being the only diners!
+Remember, the Spanish way of life sees people eating a lot later than some other countries, so where possible it’s always advisable to eat after 9.30pm to get the best experience!

-Arxiduna - housed in the caves forming part of Plaza Ochavada, Arxiduna has a more modern menu, including a lovely goats cheese salad
+Arxiduna – housed in ancient caves forming part of Plaza Ochavada, Arxiduna has a more modern, innovative menu offering a modern take on local cuisine.

 Restaurante Escua – on the edge of town with lovely views across the sierra, beautiful at sunset.
 Traditional raciones and good steaks